 We're currently testing the new setup, making small tweaks here and there.
 We're going to be comparing different size plenums, and the comparison video will be over on Patreon.
 We'll be comparing the current plenum to one that's 40% smaller, to see how the bike responds.
 A direct, back to back comparison.

 This is the Final Revision of the DoctorMotorcycle Draw-Thru Turbo kit for 1986-2003 Harley Sportster's.
 In total, there were 7 revisions on the initial setup and 2 on the clean sheet re-design.
 We took everything we learned in our street testing of the old kit and applied it to the new kit.
 This Final revision is just a few minor tweaks to get that last 10% out of the setup, and increase longevity.
-This kits are currently available via special order.

 There's also some small tweaks we've made with regards to part-throttle timing that have picked us up 5mpg when compared to running a basic hobbs switch map.
 This is because we have full control of the timing at all Manifold pressures, which allows us to run much more ignition advance at idle, part throttle and rolling into boost.
 This also has the side benefit of making the bike run cooler, especially around town where there's a lot of idling at stoplights.
 This is a massive step up in quality, reliability, and especially performance, both under boost and out of boost.
 The most noticeable change with the MAP controlled ignition is out of boost.
-It's just so much more snappy and sensitve to small throttle inputs.
+It's just so much more snappy and sensitive to small throttle inputs.